 Once you’ve created your Expectations, Great Expectations can load any batch or several batches of data to validate with your suite of Expectations.
 Great Expectations tells you whether each Expectation in an Expectation Suite passes or fails, and returns any unexpected values that failed a test, which can significantly speed up debugging data issues!

-Great Expectations renders Expectations to clean, human-readable documentation, which we call Data Docs, see the screenshot below.
-These HTML docs contain both your Expectation Suites as well as your data Validation Results each time validation is run – think of it as a continuously updated data quality report.
+Great Expectations renders Expectations in a clean, human-readable format called Data Docs.
+These HTML docs contain both your Expectation Suites and your data Validation Results each time validation is run – think of it as a continuously updated data quality report.
+The following image shows a sample Data Doc:

 Great Expectations is highly configurable.
 It allows you to store all relevant metadata, such as the Expectations and Validation Results in file systems, database backends, as well as cloud storage such as S3 and Google Cloud Storage, by configuring metadata Stores.